The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Options on Baskets: Motivating multivariate models

 A basket option is an option whose payoff is linked to a portfolio or "basket" of underlying assets.
 We can distinguish two types of basket option: \begin{itemize} \item An option of weighted arithmetic average of the underlyings:

-\item An option of weighted geometric average of the underlyings:
+where $B$ is called an ``arithmetic basket"; \item An option of weighted geometric average of the underlyings:

-\end{itemize} where $S_k$ is the $k$--th component of the basket.
+where $B$ is called a geometric basket. \end{itemize} where $S_k$ is the $k$--th component of the basket.
 Typically the basket is consisting of several stocks, indices or currencies.
 Less frequently, interest rates are also possible ($S_k$ could represent a forward rate process $F_k$ in the Libor Market Model (LMM) and instead of (\ref{basket}) we could have a more complicated expression representing a swap rate).

 Such options have the most varied nature: from the plain European call/put options on the value of the basket at maturity $T$, to options somewhat more complicated, such as Asian options on the basket, Himalaya options, rainbow options and so on.